Musique

 “Blenner was vaguely well known 20 years ago as one of many

-in Germany, a company who Iifted one, maybe two fingers (not much
+Germany, a company who Iifted one, maybe two fingers (not much more)

-more) to promote its material properly overseas.
-Well from the
+to promote its material properly overseas.
+Well from the looks of

-looks of things he never went away, having added numerous recordings
+things he never went away, having added numerous recordings to his

-to his discography throughout the 80‘s and 90‘s.
-Nowadays
+discography throughout the 80‘s and 90‘s.
+Nowadays he

 beauty.
 Piano (sampled) and acoustic guitar, along with orchestra